 As the climate warms, the weather system in the Indian Ocean, the Indian Dipole (the Pacific ‘sister’ of El Niño/La Niña) is expected see more strong “positive” events similar to the 2019-20 Australian drought and bushfires that dumped ash on our glaciers, hastening their melting.

 The current climate change projections for Canterbury are based on the 2013 IPCC Assessment Report.
-As real-world events have outpaced several of these climate projections, the National climate change risk assessment for New Zealand report uses the RCP8.5 (worst case scenario).
+As real-world events and the latest research and satellite date show we have outpaced several of these climate projections, the National climate change risk assessment for New Zealand report uses the RCP8.5 (worst case scenario).
 It also states that:

 “More extreme scenarios are possible, and the sensitivity of the climate system remains uncertain.”

 Improved earth systems climate modelling is now underway that will help inform the IPCC Sixth Assessment Report due in 2022.